Diophantine analysis and Arthur's trace formula: Main Result

 The asymptotic equivalence (\ref{eq:mainthm}) remains valid when we replace $\tilde{f}_{\mathbf{X},T}$ with $f_{\mathbf{G},T}$.
-In this case, the right-hand side of (\ref{eq:mainthm}) coincides with that of the equation (\ref{eq:pre_stabilization}) for $f_{\mathbf{G},T}$.
-By applying the reverse of derivation for pre-stabilization described in \ref{sec:pre_stabilization}, we obtain
+In this case, the right-hand side of (\ref{eq:mainthm}) coincides with that of the equation (\ref{eq:pre_stabilization}) putting $f=f_{\mathbf{G},T}$.
+By applying the reverse of derivation for pre-stabilization described in \ref{sec:pre_stabilization}, we obtain that

 where the right-hand side is the part of the geometric side of the trace formula for $f_{\mathbf{G},T}$.